YourCrush/evidence-data-viz/README.md

-# AI Data Explorer
+# Smart Data Explorer

-A client-side web application that allows users to upload datasets and explore them using natural language queries powered by browser-based AI.
+A client-side web application that allows users to upload datasets and explore them using natural language queries with intelligent pattern matching.
 Perfect for GitHub Pages hosting!

 ## 🌟 Features

 - **100% Client-Side**: Runs entirely in your browser - no server required!
 - **GitHub Pages Ready**: Deploy directly to GitHub Pages with zero configuration
 - **File Upload**: Support for CSV and Excel files (.xlsx, .xls)
-- **Browser-Based AI**: Uses Transformers.js with CodeLlama for query generation
+- **Smart Pattern Matching**: Understands natural language queries without external AI
 - **Natural Language Queries**: Ask questions in plain English about your data
 - **Privacy First**: Your data never leaves your device
 - **Real-time Results**: Instant SQL generation and data visualization